 In this work we propose to consider normed positive cones in dual pairs of partially ordered vector spaces, or, simply, dual pairs of normed cones.
 Duality alone would allow us to interpret the multiplicative-additive fragment of linear logic along the lines of \cite{Girard99coherentbanach}.
 But in order to model the exponential fragment we, similarly to \cite{EhrhardPaganiTasson}, introduce certain completeness property.
 However our version of completeness is different: {\it any norm-bounded monotone sequence has a weak limit}.
 (It turns out, though, that completeness in our sense implies completeness in the sense of \cite{EhrhardPaganiTasson}.)
 Here weak limit is understood in the following sense.
 If $(P,Q)$ is a dual pair of cones, and $\{v_n\}$ is a sequence in $P$, then $v$ is the weak limit of $\{v_n\}$ iff for any $\phi\in Q$ it holds that

 Completeness then gives us control over convergence of power series needed for exponentials.

 A certain exercise is to define a tensor product of such cones, which must be complete itself.
 This leads us to studying possibilities of cone completion.
-A crucial observation is that, if $(P,Q)$ is a dual pair of cones with $Q$ complete, then there is a minimal cone $\overline{P}$ containing $P$ such that the pairing with $Q$ extends from $P$ to $\overline P$ and both members of the dual pair $(\overline{P},Q)$ are complete.
-For constructing $\overline{P}$ we note that the cone $P$ embeds into the complete cone $Q^{n*}$ of norm-bounded linear functionals on $Q$.
-The completion $\overline{P}$ is then the minimal complete subcone of $Q^{n*}$ containing $P$.

-In this way we obtain a well-defined sound model of the exponential fragment in terms of real analytic functions and distributions, similar to the case of PCS.
+By the end of the day we obtain a well-defined sound model of the exponential fragment in terms of real analytic functions and distributions, similar to the case of PCS.